microsoft/WhatTheHack/060-SynapseAndDatabricks/Student/Challenge-01.md

   We need to set up the proper environment for the Hackathon.
 Thus, we need everyone on the team to have access to the Azure Synapse and Databricks environments.
 Also, any ancillary resources such as Power BI, the Azure Storage Accounts and Key Vault.
 It would be a good idea for each team to host the solution in a new Resource Group in a subscription that all particpants have access to.
 Thus, at least one person should be owner of the Resource Group and then provide the rest of the team full [access](https://learn.microsoft.com/en-us/azure/role-based-access-control/quickstart-assign-role-user-portal) to that Resource Group.
 This way each person in the team can take turns to lead the hack and just in case one person has to drop, the rest of the team can still progress through the challenges.

 - __Hydration of Data in the Bronze Data Lake__
-  For this challenge we will be working with two data sets:
+  For this challenge we will be working with two SQL data sets:
   - AdventureWorks
   - WideWorldImporters

   You will not setup the source databases for this challenge, they are setup and configured already.
-Your coaches will provide the connection details for these data sources for this challenge for you to utilize.
+Your coaches will provide the connection details for these data sources for you to utilize.

   The goal is not to import all data from these databases,  just choose to only bring in either the __Customer__ or __Sales Order__ data.
 There is no need to do both.

   **HINT:** _Customers have addresses and Sales Orders have header, detail and product associated with them.
 Both have their own complexities, so one is not easier than the other.
 See the graphic below for reference._

-  The goal of this hackathon is to use Azure Synapse and/or Azure Databricks and find ways to copy data from these source systems.

 ![picture alt](../img/Bronze.png)